WallStreetMojo

 Source: siemens.com

-As we can see that their investment in Associates has changed from Euro 3 billion to Euro 2.7 billion.
+As we can see, their associates' investment has changed from €3 billion to €2.7 billion.

-We can see below their definition of Associates also.
+We can see below their definition of associates also.

 Investment in Associates example 4